Cortizo Bifold Doors Cost UK 2026: Full Price Guide

 The range depends on configuration (all panels on one side vs split opening), glass specification, colour, hardware choices, and whether there is a traffic door within the stack.

-Cortizo COR-Vision Plus Lift-and-Slide Doors
+Cortizo Cor Vision Plus Sliding Doors

 - 2-panel, 3m opening: £6,000 – £8,000